ethereum/EIPs/EIPS/eip-x.md

 ## Security Considerations
 <!--All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.-->
 Strictly following the spec will eliminate security implications or consensus implications in a contrast to the previous BN254 precompile.

+Important topic is a "constant time" property for performed operations.
+We explicitly state that this precompile **IS NOT REQUIRED** to perform all the operations using constant time algorithms.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).